shaun-shannon/Graduation_Checker/README.md

 ## How to Run ##
-run all queries in grad_check.sql
+1. run all queries in grad_check.sql

+2. make sure .env file contains the correct information

-open new terminal:
+3. open new terminal:

 cd backend/